solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

     }

     assert(didFail);

+    try {
+      const tx = await program.methods
+        .closeEscrowAccount()
+        .accounts({
+          escrowAccount: escrowState,
+          user: payer.publicKey,
+        })
+        .signers([payer])
+        .rpc();

+      const latestBlockHash = await provider.connection.getLatestBlockhash();

+      await provider.connection.confirmTransaction(
+        {
+          blockhash: latestBlockHash.blockhash,
+          lastValidBlockHeight: latestBlockHash.lastValidBlockHeight,
+          signature: tx,
+        },
+        "confirmed",
+      );
+      console.log("Escrow account closed successfully.");
+    } catch (e) {
+      console.log("Escrow account was already closed or does not exist.");
+    }
   });
 });
 ```

 If you feel confident in the testing logic, go ahead and run `anchor test` in
 your shell of choice.
 You should get four passing tests.
+Make sure you have
+enough `SOL` in your wallet for deploying and a good internet connection.
+After
+testing the first time, you can run `anchor test --skip-deploy ` to skip the
+deployment again and modify your test cases to your taste.

 If something went wrong, go back through the lab and make sure you got
 everything right.
 Pay close attention to the intent behind the code rather than